Nursing People with Addictions

 - The role of nurses in providing information e.g. wound care, sexual health, correct intervention if overdose occurs, what to do if an artery is accessed during injecting

-- Where to find information about resources that people with addictions can access
+- Where to find information about resources that people with dependent behaviour can access

 - Needle and syringe exchange programs and smoking reduction

-Detoxification and withdrawal is an early step in the process of treatment.
-If no follow up occurs, the addiction will continue.
+Withdrawal management is an early step in the process of treatment.
+If no follow up occurs, the behaviour will continue.
 This medical process can also be complicated by underlying disorders and be potentially fatal.
 This session explains:

-- How is a formal detox program initiated and managed?
+- How is a formal withdrawal management program initiated and managed?

 - Is consent always required?